Trains in Germany

 Passengers who have opted for one of the MarinoBus buses from Rome to Milan benefit from free onboard wi-fi.
 Additionally, MarinoBus has a liberal luggage policy that allows two checked bags—each weighing less than 26lbs (12kg)—and one small carry-on.
 For a small fee, a bicycle may be supplemented for a checked bag; bicycles must be disassembled and placed in a container for transport.
 MarinoBus also allows transportation of pets weighing less than 22lbs (10kg).
 Pets should be in an enclosure and a reduced-price ticket should be purchased, thereby allowing two seats to be occupied.
 FlixBus also has free wi-fi, but a different luggage policy; just one checked bag, weighing less than 50lbs (23kg) and one carry-on, weighing no more than 25lbs (11kg) are allowed.
 Bicycles can be brough along, too.
 A reservation needs to be made and a fee paid.
 Pets are not allowed on FlixBus.
 That said, guide dogs are allowed on both FlixBus and MarinoBus for free and without weight restrictions.
 Both companies make additional accommodations for passengers with limited mobility: MarinoBus offers free travel for a support person, and both companies provide storage for wheelchairs.
 Some buses have accommodations for two wheelchair-bound passengers and it’s recommended that these seats are booked well in advance of the trip.

-Omio customers who travel this route most frequently depart from Roma Termini and arrive in Milan, Stazione Centrale.
+Omio customers traveling this route depart most frequently from Roma Termini and arrive in Milan, Stazione Centrale.

 Here are some other resources that might have the information you need